danrkeith/scorecard/README.md

 ### Summary

 This website acts as a platform to keep score of card games.
 It is written to support the game '500', and also allows the user to simply add scores independant of any automated scoring in the form of a 'Blank Game'.
+If a user is logged in, they are also able to resume their last 500 game or blank game.

+### .\wwwroot

+#### .\wwwroot\app_data\Data.db

 ## Example Account Included